-Over the years of running this blog, I have received hundreds of reader questions.
-I figured I would consolidate those top questions and my answers to them here – on this frequently asked questions page.
+Over the years of running this blog, I have received thousands of reader questions.
+So, I figured I would consolidate those top questions and my answers here – on this frequently asked questions page.

 Read on, enjoy and let me know if you have more questions!